Gateek-Chandak/Gateek-Chandak/README.md

 - 👋 Hi, I’m @Gateek-Chandak
+- 📕 I am a Math/CS student at the University of Waterloo!
+Currently at the end of my first year.
 - 👀 I’m interested in Software Engineering, Web-Design, and Object-Oriented Programming
 - 🌱 I’m currently learning HTML and CSS frameworks
 - 📫 How to reach me: mobile - 647-642-0609  email - chandakgateek@gmail.com